TheUniversalAxiom/pointy-stick/PROMPT.md

 1. **Technical Specifications**: The mathematical formula Intelligence_n = E_n⋅(1+F_n)⋅X⋅Y⋅Z⋅(A⋅B⋅C) and its implementation
 2. **Philosophical Perspectives**: Observer-relative posits about consciousness, universal properties, and symbolic interpretations

-**The code implements the mathematical formula only.** Posits about consciousness, universal truth, and metaphysical properties are philosophical perspectives of the creator seeded as a dynamic conceptual landscape, highlighting the nature of the observer effect.
+**The code implements the mathematical formula only.** robes into consciousness, universal truth, and metaphysical properties are philosophical perspectives of the creator seeded as a dynamic conceptual landscape, highlighting the nature of the observer effect.

 ---